 There is no need.
 CRA simply wants to see the tasks that you do each week with a specific breakdown of how much time those tasks take.
 Your doctor, however, may ask that you keep track of what you are doing for a period of time and bring it to him/her before they will sign off on the T2201 for you.

 A medical doctor must sign this form.
 This can be your family doctor, pediatrician, internist or endocrinologist.
 Choose the person with the most knowledge of your care and understanding of what they are signing.
 Their support is vital to a successful application.

 Do I need to pay someone to fill out the T2201?

 No. There is no reason to pay a fee or a percentage of your return to have this credit filled for you.
 Diabetes Advocacy does offer a service to assist in filling the forms for those who are not comfortable in doing this themselves.
-I also have created a booklet that guides you step by step on how to fill the forms.
+I also have created a four–step course that guides you through filling the forms yourself.

-Can I only apply when I file my taxes?
+Can I only apply for the disability tax credit when I file my taxes?

 No, you don’t have to wait until you file your tax return to make a DTC application.
 You can fill out the T2201 at any time and ask for the Canadian Revenue to reassess your taxes for years back to your diagnosis or 10 years, whichever is first.

 Take our short DTC quiz to see if you might qualify.